YipengHu/MPHY0043/README.md

 ### Development tools
 [Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/products/individual) are frequently used in most tutorials and will be required for the assessed group work and coursework.
 Follow the [Development Tools](docs/dev_tools.md) to set them up on your machine.

-Although not required, it is ecouraged to use [Git](https://git-scm.com/) with this repository.
+Although not required, it is encouraged to use [Git](https://git-scm.com/) with this repository.
 Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://weisslab.cs.ucl.ac.uk/YipengHu/mphy0030/-/blob/main/docs/dev_env_git.md) used in MPHY0030.

 ## 2. Tutorials